Jboghaert/proj-goto-1/README.md

 This class is imported by `localization_node` and calculates the **shortest path** given an input and output node within the predefined DT map.
 The predefined DT map is hardcoded in this class.

 #### 3. state_estimation_node
-This node executes the **last mile** problem of proj-goto-1 by converting the input distance (from a certain AT) to passing a desired number of midline stripes.
+This node executes the **last mile** problem of proj-goto-1 by converting the input distance (from a certain AT) to passing a desired number of midline stripes and visually counting these until the desired position is reached.

 ## Implementation prerequisites